 Time was measured in moments.

 Some people I know never had hope.
 Never came to terms with their disease.
 They were angry, bitter.
-I have no proof, other than anecdote, but, all those that I knew who lived in anger and bitterness, and who were consumed with a hatred for the disease and the body that betrayed them, all those wonderful souls are long gone.
-When I can’t sleep at night, and thoughts of the past wander through my mind, I wonder about those rage-filled souls I once knew, and wonder if it was their anger that carried them off.
+I have no proof, other than anecdote, but all of those men that I knew who lived in anger and bitterness, who were consumed with a hatred for the disease and the body that betrayed them: all those wonderful souls are long gone.
+When I can’t sleep at night and thoughts of the past wander through my mind, I wonder about those rage-filled souls I once knew, and wonder if it was their anger that carried them off.

 Those days were spent trying to cram as much life into my moments as I could.
-I wasn’t rich, or well off financially, so I didn’t make it to all those far away places I wanted to visit before I died.
-And, I’m not a big adventurer, so there were no mountains I felt the need to climb.
-I didn’t dream of skydiving, or deep-sea diving.
+I wasn’t rich or well-off financially, so I didn’t make it to all those far away places I wanted to visit before I died.
+I’m not a big adventurer, so there were no mountains I felt the need to climb.
+I didn’t dream of skydiving or deep-sea diving.
 No, my list was simply a wish to spend as much time as I could with those I cared for.

 Someone suggested I go back to school, finish my degree.
 I did.
-I got my two-year associates degree, from the local community college, in two-and-a-half years (I had to take a couple of beginning math classes, so I could take Algebra, because they always tell you that you’ll need Algebra.
-I’m still waiting to use a quadratic equation in a real world setting).
-I worked full time, in retail, because retail stores are open seven days a week, so one can work full time, and still have two days off during the week to take classes.
-So, I worked 40 hours per week, and took 15-18 credit hours each semester.
+I got my two-year associates degree from the local community college.
+I worked full time in retail because retail stores are open seven days a week, so one can work full time and still have two days off during the week to take classes.
+I worked 40 hours per week and took 15-18 credit hours each semester.
 When I wasn’t at work, I was home, doing chores and studying.